 Take a breather on Le Café Marly’s patio.

 There is nothing like hours upon hours of crowded museum exploration that can turn the happiest of travelers into stressed, hangry curmudgeons.
 Allow yourself to take a breather and stop for a snack or afternoon coffee in order to rest your feet and prolong your energy.

 There are multiple dining options within the Louvre, but I suggest the patio of Le Café Marly because at this point, some fresh air will do you some good.
 Plus, this is a patio with a VIEW- you will be directly facing Pei’s pyramids in a spot that is particularly stunning when they are lit up at night.
 On a cold or dreary day, I highly recommend un lait chaud vanille (hot vanilla milk).
 No worries if you are making the most of a rainy Paris day to explore the museum, all of Café Marly’s outdoor space is covered.

 Wednesdays and Fridays are best.
 Tuesdays are not an option.

 The Louvre is closed Tuesday.
 I REPEAT, the Louvre is closed Tuesday!
-I don’t know how many people’s trips to Paris have been severely disrupted by this fact, but I hope to reduce that number and the associated pain and disappointment.
-If you do find yourself in a museum-going mood on a rainy Tuesday in Paris, check out my all-time favorite, Musée d’Orsay to take in the French impressionists at an old train station instead!
+I don’t know how many people’s trips to Paris have been severely disrupted by this fact, but I truly hope to single-handedly reduce that number and the associated disappointment.

 The Louvre’s regular hours are 9 AM to 6 PM (09h-18h), but on Wednesdays and Fridays they push back closing time to 9:45 PM (21h45).
 So naturally, when buying a one-day museum pass, these are the days you are going to get the most flexibility and bang for your buck.